Stav-Kr/Stav-Kr/README.md

 ### Hi there 👋
-I am a physics student who likes programming and data so I made this github account to store my projects.
+I am a physics graduate working towards a MSc in Data Science.
+In this github account I store mostly hobby projects and university work.

 #### Languages & Tools: